cooperrc/engineering-dynamics/_sources/syllabus.md

 #### Note on the Project Report

-This Summer, I want you to build a dynamics project that interests you.
+I want you to build a dynamics project that interests you.
 Ideally, you can use this project in an engineering portfolio to demonstrate your grasp of Newtonian mechanics.
 My goal is to help you build this solution in a Jupyter notebook.